sonipa/doug/README.md

 ![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")

-The Doug project is a pattern for managing vector sprites.
+The Doug project is a pattern for managing vector sprites in Angular 2.
 The goal here is to bring them to life.
 Once this part is done, we'll focus on integrating @Animate.

 Each vector sprite is made of three parts: